In this post

 Time Management: Strategies and Tips

-Here are the few of the best time management techniques to help you get rid of your bad habits, and start to unlock the secret to really getting things done.
+Here are a few of the best time management techniques to help you get rid of your bad habits, and start to unlock the secret to really getting things done.

 Though simple, to do lists are an easy, fast time management system.
 They are easy to make by just using a note book, or if you prefer to use technology, most digital devices offer a ‘sticky pad’ option.
 It is easier to seperate important tasks from less important tasks, or even things that once writing down, you may identify as time wasters.

-The pomodoro technique is used to break up large tasks, or periods of work into smaller, easier done time intervals named ‘pomodoros’.
+The Pomodoro technique is used to break up large tasks, or periods of work into smaller, easier done time intervals named ‘Pomodoro.
 It has been shown to increase focus drastically increase the actual amount of productive time one has whilst working.